OrganisedAFID/our-project-name/index.md

 ## What do you need to play the game?

-Sound pirates is playable if you download the developper kit for the game!
+Sound pirates is playable if you download the developer kit for the game!

 ### Required Hardware